Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Book of Quotes/The Lionsberg Book of Quotes.md

 “We shall overcome because the arc of the moral universe is long but it bends toward justice.” - [[Martin Luther King Jr.]]

-"The potential for love and the potential for fear are present in every soul, but the potential of love is exceedingly and abundantly greater" - J
+"The potential for love and the potential for fear are present in every soul, but the potential of love is exceedingly and abundantly greater." - J

 “Prisons do not disappear social problems, they disappear human beings.
 Homelessness, unemployment, drug addiction, mental illness, and illiteracy are only a few of the problems that disappear from public view when the human beings contending with them are relegated to cages.” - Angela Davis